tuomas-tk/kirjatkiertoon/README.md

 0 - Available to buy
 1 - Bought, not brought to school yet
 2 - Book at school
-3 - Sold, book at buyer
+3 - Sold, book delivered to buyer
+4 - Money delivered to seller

 ## Action types
 The object of the action in parentheses